grame-cncm/faustdoc/src/tutorials/debugging.md

 -------- Interpreter 'NaN' trace end --------
 ```

 The trace contains the stack of Faust Byte Code (FBC) instructions executed by the interpreter, with the latest instructions executed before the actual error, here the `kLogf` operation.
 The names of the fields in the DSP structure are also visible, here `fHslider0`.
-Looking at the generated C++ can help understand the control flow:
+Looking at the generated C++ can help clarify the control flow:

 ```C++
 virtual void compute(int count, FAUSTFLOAT** RESTRICT inputs, FAUSTFLOAT** RESTRICT outputs)